Hydraulic valve lifter noise is usually a symptom, that something may be wrong with your engine.

 So, all engines make some noise, but when you hear an unusual ticking or tapping noise, it usually means trouble.

-A hydraulic valve lifter, uses oil pressure to adjust a plunger, that takes up the clearance, within the valve train.
+A hydraulic valve lifter uses oil pressure to adjust a plunger, that takes up the clearance, within the valve train.

 So, a faulty hydraulic valve lifter, usually results in, the failure of other parts as well.
-Are you able to tell, when a lifter, is going bad ?
+Are you able to tell when a lifter, is going bad ?
 And, do you know how to deal with it, when it does ?

 Understanding, The Hydraulic Valve Lifter Noise

 So, if you have hydraulic valve lifter noise, you will hear a ticking or tapping sound.
-Most often, that sound is caused by, the build up of dirt, within the lifter’s hydraulics.
+Most often, that sound is caused by, the buildup of dirt, within the lifter’s hydraulics.
 Subsequently, sticking lifters in most cases, are caused by a varnish build up, on the lifter surfaces.

 For example, due to lack of routine oil changes.
 Consequently, this will cause, a drop in the internal oil pressure of the lifters, hence the ticking sound.
 So, the lifter is only responding to the conditions and trying to adjust for them.
-That’s why, it is critical, to make sure that the lifter is the culprit, when chasing any excessive noise.
+That’s why, it is critical to make sure that the lifter is the culprit, when chasing any excessive noise.

 Not only will this work to create less engine noise, it will also provide longer levels of reliability.
 A “collapsed” lifter will allow, excessive valve lash and noise.
 A ticking or tapping noise that gets louder, when you rev the engine, is probably a faulty hydraulic valve lifter.